 The objective of these funds is to provide a balanced mixture of safety, income and capital appreciation.
-The strategy of balanced funds is to invest in a portfolio of both fixed income and stock values increase much more than bonds, the portfolio manager will automatically rebalance the portfolio back to 60/40.
+The strategy of balanced funds is to invest in a portfolio of both fixed income and equities.
+A typical balanced fund will have a weighting of 60% equity and 40% fixed income.
+The weighting might also be restricted to a specified maximum or minimum for each asset class, so that if stock values increase much more than bonds, the portfolio manager will automatically rebalance the portfolio back to 60/40.